 Also new to this generation is a 13.3-inch 4K UHD (3840 x 2160 or 331PPI) resolution display that’s a real step up from the previous model’s QHD+ (3200 x 1800 or 276 PPI) maximum.
 Dell promises some serious quality from the new display, which offers 100 percent sRGB gamut coverage, 400 nits of brightness, and 1,500:1 contrast ratio.
 A new suite of “entertainment-enhancing technologies” dubbed “Dell Cinema” is also along for the ride.

 All told, Dell is also calling this the “most powerful 13-inch laptop in its class,” while still promising great battery life at up to 19 hours and 46 minutes.
-The addition of a higher resolution display and new materials should help to keep the Dell XPS 13 at the top of our list of the best notebooks.
+The addition of a higher resolution display and new materials should help to keep the Dell XPS 13 at the top of our list of the best laptops.

 You can order the new XPS 13 today and it starts at $1,000 for the base configuration.
 Dell will also be selling an Ubuntu-based developer edition with Linux preloaded, starting at $950.